html-graph/html-graph.github.io/content/advanced-edges/edges-with-button-in-the-center.md

 ## Edges with button in the center

-In no-code editor user interfaces it's common to have some way of removing edges.
+In nocode editor user interfaces it's common to have some way of removing edges.

 Removing an edge itself is an easy task, that can be done using the [`removeEdge`](/canvas/#remove-edge) method.